 The NSG aims to prevent nuclear exports for commercial and peaceful purposes from being used to make nuclear weapons.
-NSG members are expected to forgo nuclear trade with governments that do not subject themselves to international measures and inspections designed to provide confidence that their nuclear imports are not used to develop nuclear arms.
+In order to ensure that their nuclear imports are not used to develop weapons, NSG members are expected to forgo nuclear trade with governments that do not subject themselves to confidence-building international measures and inspections.
 The NSG has two sets of Guidelines listing the specific nuclear materials, equipment, and technologies that are subject to export controls.

 Guidelines and Operation

-Part II identifies dual-use goods, which are non-nuclear items with legitimate civilian applications that can also be used to develop weapons.
+Part II identifies dual-use goods; non-nuclear items with legitimate civilian applications that can also be used to develop weapons.
 Machine tools and lasers are two types of dual-use goods.
-NSG members adopted Part II in 1992 after discovering how close Iraq came to realizing its nuclear weapons ambitions by illicitly employing dual-use imports in a covert nuclear weapons program before the 1991 Persian Gulf War.
+NSG members adopted Part II in 1992 after discovering how close Iraq came to realizing its nuclear weapons ambitions.
+Iraq had illicitly employed dual-use imports in a covert nuclear weapons program before the 1991 Persian Gulf War.

 At a May 2004 meeting, NSG members adopted a "catch-all" mechanism, which authorizes members to block any export suspected to be destined to a nuclear weapons program even if the export does not appear on one of the control lists.

 Because the regime is voluntary, NSG members may ultimately make a political calculation to proceed with a transfer that violates the guidelines.
 For instance, Russia transferred nuclear fuel to India in January 2001 even though 32 of 34 NSG members earlier declared that the shipment would contradict Russia's NSG commitments.

 Members are supposed to report their export denials to each other so potential proliferators cannot approach several suppliers with the same request and receive different responses.
 NSG states are expected to refrain from making exports identical or similar to those denied by other members.